 Super-smart resources to help you win

-Bidding internationally is a whole other animal to wrangle.
+Bidding internationally is a tough process to wrangle.
 There are a few things you should know before bidding internationally: the proposal writing style, the color palettes used, the use of words and a whole host of other things matter.

 As proposals ramp up, consider the proposal management tools and subject matter experts you need to help develop proposals effectively and on time.
 International bidding is more complex than managing domestic or local bids.